abanoubha/Just_A_Developer/README.md

-# programming_route
+# Just A Developer
 Learning how to write logic &amp; solve problems.
 It is a spare time project to document all my knowledge of programming in this huge repository.
+I add snippets of code every day in this repo.

 ## Benefits of this repo
 1. ready to use 'functions'